-I am a Fellow at Resources for the Future (RFF) in Washington, DC.
+I am an Assistant Professor in the School of Public Policy at the University of Maryland, Baltimore County.
 My primary research field is natural resource economics and policy, with a focus on water resources and ecosystems.
-I also currently serve as Director of the Consortium for the Valuation of Applications Benefits Linked with Earth Science (VALUABLES).
+I am also a Fellow at Resources for the Future (RFF) in Washington, DC and currently serve as Director of the Consortium for the Valuation of Applications Benefits Linked with Earth Science (VALUABLES).

 I received my Ph.D. in Agricultural and Applied Economics and M.S. in Economics from the University of Illinois at Urbana-Champaign, and an A.B. in Economics from Amherst College.

 I was born in Toronto, Canada, and raised in Santiago, Chile, where I lived until I graduated high school.
 When I'm not working, I enjoy hiking, running, and cooking.